 The Shamanic Journey is likely the first form of magic.
 It is an ancient process for reaching an altered state of consciousness.
 This form of consciousness exploration is prolific.
 You find it in almost every ancient culture.
 The ancient practitioners, the Shaman are the original magical athletes of the spirit world.

 Finally, any discussion on magic must include superstition.
 Many people believe Magic is nothing more than superstition.
 The rabbit’s foot mentioned above is an example of a good luck omen.
 Not that it was good luck for the poor rabbit.
-This “lucky charm” comes from North American folklore tracing back to an African-American folk spirituality known as Voodoo.
+This “lucky charm” is found in North American folklore.
+This can be traced to African-American folk spirituality known as Voodoo.
 Superstition means the belief in anything irrational.
 If that is the case, then most religions would be superstition.

 But, science tells us that many things that seem irrational are sometimes proven to be true.
-Higher states of consciousness were thought to be nonsense until scientists using Electroencephalography (EEG) found evidence of different brainwave patterns of Yogis meditating.
+Higher states of consciousness were thought to be nonsense.
+The scientists hooked up people meditating to an Electroencephalography (EEG).
+They discovered unique ranges of physiological changes in brainwave patterns and breathing.
+These characteristics were different from waking, dreaming, or sleeping.

 A Little Logic Goes a Long Way